sandialabs/NuMAD/docs/source/user/fea.rst

 Global Buckling
 ~~~~~~~~~~~~~~~

-A nonzero number for ``config.ansys.analysisFlags.globalBuckling`` will call
+A nonzero number for ``config.analysisFlags.globalBuckling`` will call
 ANSYS to run a buckling analysis.
 The buckling analysis can either be
 linear or nonlinear.
 The nonlinear case will be activated by creating
-``config.ansys.analysisFlags.imperfection`` and setting it to a nonempty
+``config.analysisFlags.imperfection`` and setting it to a nonempty
 number array.
 ANSYS will then be directed to perform an eigenvalue
 buckling analysis.
 The load which results in nonconvergence will be
 reported as the nonlinear buckling load factor.